nusco/ruby-metaprogramming-tokyo/README.md

 An introduction to the Ruby Object Model and method lookup.
 This is essential knowledge for any Ruby developer.

-Patterns introduced in the module:

-  - Open Class
-  - Monkeypatch
-  - Kernel Method

 ###2.
 Methods

 Advanced Ruby techniques to define and call methods, and avoid duplicated code.

-Patterns introduced in the module:

-  - Dynamic Dispatch
-  - Dynamic Methods
-  - Ghost Methods

 ###3.
 Blocks

 Managing closures and scope in Ruby, and executing code in the scope of an object with instance_eval().

-Patterns introduced in the module:

-  - Scope Gate
-  - Flat Scope
-  - Context Probe

 ###4.
 The Ruby Object Model, part 2

 A second, deeper look at the object model.
 It introduces the most advanced techniques used in frameworks such as Rails.

-Patterns introduced in the module:

-  - Class Instance Variable
-  - Class Macro
-  - Around Alias

 ###5.
 The Final Challenge

 An extended final exercise, with some additional theory.

-Patterns introduced in the module:

-  - String of Code
-  - Hook Method